squid-cache/squid-cache.github.io/MergeProcedure.rst

 The first matching rule wins.
 A submission is automatically counted as one positive vote from the submitter.

+ 1. One negative vote by a core developer blocks the merge until resolved.

  1. Two positive votes from core developers accept the submission (with a high priority for merging).

- 1. One negative vote by any core developer blocks the merge until resolved.

- 1. Any 3 positive votes accept the submission.
+ 1. Any three positive votes accept the submission.

  1. Submissions older than 10 days without negative votes are accepted.